Cockle Creek Precinct

 A new direction to enable growth

-In August 2019, Parliament supported legislation to transfer lands into Government ownership.
-This action guarantees the ongoing environmental management of the site into perpetuity and will help unlock economic and community outcomes for the region.
+In August 2019, Parliament passed legislation to transfer lands into Government ownership.
+This action guarantees the ongoing environmental management of the site into perpetuity and has helped unlock economic and community outcomes for the region.

-HCCDC’s role is to manage the land and its future development as a commercial, industrial and housing centre in the region.
+HCCDC’s role is to manage the divestment of the land and its future use as a commercial, light industrial and housing centre in the region.

 We are working with Government’s Waste Assets Management Corporation (WAMC), who are managing the environmental requirements of the land with regulatory oversight from the NSW Environment Protection Authority.

-Lake Macquarie City Council recently completed work on the extension of Munibung Road connecting Booloaroo to Cardiff to facilitate the development of more than 800 new homes and 20 hectares of commercial land.
+Lake Macquarie City Council recently completed work on the extension of Munibung Road connecting Boolaroo to Cardiff to facilitate these developments.

 The Greater Newcastle Metropolitan Plan identifies the site as part of the strategic gateway to Greater Newcastle.

 The Munibung Precinct is earmarked for urban renewal through increased housing density and mixed use including large format retail and office uses.

 The Metro Plan has targets for 1800 new jobs and 3700 new dwellings by 2036.